 The history of aprons is a long story, yet there isn't much written about it.
 There's no mention of aprons being worn in ancient times.
 I've heard it said that Adam and Eve wore the first aprons.
 I disagre.

-Since “A&E's” intent wasn't to protect their clothing (or body) from chore-related damage, I don't consider their leafy covering as an apron.
+Since Adam & Eve's intent wasn't to protect their clothing (or body) from chore-related damage, I don't consider their leafy covering as an apron.
 Loincloths, yes.
-IMHO, they invented clothing, with modesty being the purpose.
+In my opinion they invented clothing, with modesty being the purpose.
 But that's just my opinion!

 One of the best ways to see apron history is by looking at centuries of art.
 The only record of the history of aprons in much earlier times seems to be in paintings.
 It may not be very accurate but with a little common sense and awareness of clothing history, we can fill in the blanks.

 The first aprons appear to be little more than squares or rectangles of linen cloth tied around the workers waist.
 Fabric was precious because, for the common folk, it was woven at home on narrow looms.
 Every scrap was used, so there was probably a minimum of cut and sew involved.
 And there wouldn't have been a lot of resources... time or money, to spend on decorative aprons.

 The earliest pictures of aprons that I've found showed peasants or laborers in medeval or renaissance time... both men and women.
 The wealthy folk that had their portraits painted would not have done any labor that required garment protection.
 And if they did, they wouldn't have allowed the painter show them in work garb.